DDPSE/PyDDSBB/README.md

 ## About
 PyDDSBB is an open-source Python library for simulation-based optimization with continuous variables.
 The algorithm is capable of handling equation-based constraints and simulation-based constraints.

 The package is built on NumPy, Pyomo, scikit-learn, ipopt, and glpk.
+Please install ipopt and glpk before installing the PyDDSBB package.

 The PyDDSBB package consists of two main parts: (a) DDSBBModel and (b) DDSBB.
 DDSBBModel is an object that allows users to define the simulation-based optimization problem.
 DDSBB object is the solver that solves the DDSBBModel defined by the user.